Randomness and Differentiability: Computable randomness and differentiability

 It remains to prove the implication (i)$\to$(ii).

 We actually prove (i)$\to$(iii)$\to$(ii).
-We begin with (iii)$\to$(ii) which relies on the algebraic Lemma~\ref{lem:rat_intervals} below.
-Thereafter, we will obtain (i)$\to$(iii) by a further application of that lemma.
+We begin with (iii)$\to$(ii).
+A naive approach runs into trouble, which motivates the algebraic Lemma~\ref{lem:rat_intervals} below.
+Thereafter, we will obtain (i)$\to$(iii) by another application of that lemma.